shimaore/wandering-country/test/load.coffee.md

     describe 'Modules', ->
-      it 'index should load', -> require '../index' it 'sleep should load', -> require '../sleep' it 'update-version should load', -> require '../update-version' it 'design should load', -> require '../design' it 'client-db should load', -> require '../client-db' it 'server-db should load', -> require '../server-db'
+      it 'index should load', -> require '../index' it 'design should load', -> require '../design' it 'client-db should load', -> require '../client-db' it 'server-db should load', -> require '../server-db'